-- In another smaller vessel take some cleaned and chopped fish and place it inside the vessel containing water.
+- In a small vessel take the chopped fish and place this vessel inside the vessel containing water.

 - Allow it to cook.
-The colour changes to white on getting cooked completely.
+The colour of the fish should change to white once it cooks completely.

-- Grind the cooked fish to a puree and add salt and jeera powder to taste and serve.
+- Grind the cooked fish to puree and add the salt and jeera powder to taste.

 3. Apple Ragi Porridge Recipe